UkoeHB/bevy_girk/USAGE.md

     - **`GameStartInfo`** (data object): Per-client custom data, used for client setup by `ClientFactory`.
 The start data field in this type should deserialize to game-specific initialization details for a client app.
 - **`GameOverReport`** (data object): A report that is submitted by custom game logic to the `GameEndFlag` resource.
 It will be extracted by systems inserted by `game_instance_setup()`.
 For multiplayer games, the report will ultimately be forward to the user client in a `HostToUserMsg::GameOver` message.
 The game over data field in this type should deserialize to a game-specific game over report.
 - **`ClientRequestHandler`** (trait object): Bevy resource inserted into game apps and used to handle incoming game-specific client requests.
-- **`GameMessageBuffer`**: Bevy resource inserted into game apps and used to marshal game messages into the networking backend.
+- **`GameMessageType`**: Bevy resource inserted into game apps and used to validate the type of game messages submitted to `GameMessageSender`.
-    - `GameMessage`: Type specified on construction, must equal the type for all game network messages to be sent to the client (it should probably be a big enum).
-    - *Note*: We use type id consistency checks in the `GameMessageBuffer` instead of making it generic so the game framework doesn't need to have generic functions and types everywhere.
+    - *Note*: We use type id consistency checks in the `GameMessageSender` instead of making it generic so the game framework doesn't need to have generic functions and types everywhere.

 ### Client App

 - **`ClientFactory`** (trait object): Consumes `ServerConnectToken`s and `GameStartInfo`s to set up client apps.
 - **`GameMessageHandler`** (trait object): Bevy resource inserted into client apps and used to handle incoming game-specific game messages.
-- **`ClientRequestSender`**: Bevy resource inserted into client apps and used to marshal client requests into the networking backend.
+- **`ClientRequestType`**: Bevy resource inserted into client apps and used to validate the type of game messages submitted to `ClientRequestSender`.
-    - `ClientRequest`: Type specified on construction, must equal the type for all client network requests to be sent to the game (it should probably be a big enum).
     - *Note*: We use type id consistency checks in the `ClientRequestSender` instead of making it generic so the client framework doesn't need to have generic functions and types everywhere.